ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 .NET Core WPF Apps work well with current versions of Wine, but you may run into issues with older versions.
 I have been testing my apps with [Wine 4.21](https://www.winehq.org/news/2019112901).

 Follow the instructions on the [Wine Installation](https://wiki.winehq.org/Download) page to install a Wine package that is compatible with your Linux distribution.
 I've  had success installing the development build available from WineHQ directly.
 Once Wine is installed, you need to set it up.
-Running `winecfg` is an easy way to get Wine to setup the configuration directory.
+Running `winecfg` is an easy way to get Wine to setup the Wine prefix (configuration) directory.

 ![](LaunchWinecfg.png)

-When setting up the configuration directory, Wine will prompt you to install Mono.
+When setting up the Wine prefix directory, Wine will prompt you to install Mono.
 You do not need to install Mono .NET to run .NET Core applications, so you can cancel the install of Wine Mono.
 Wine Gecko is also not needed.

 ![](WineMonoPrompt.png)

-Once wineconfig is up and running, you should have a .wine directory in your home directory:
+Once wineconfig is running, there should be a .wine directory in your home directory:

 ![](WineSetup.png)

+Nothing needs to be changed in WineConfig so it can be closed.

 ### Setup .NET Core on Wine